antoinevg/GSG/luna/design/rfp.md

 Luna should have a host-side command line interface which enables Luna owners to interact with the device hardware.

-The following conventions shall be respected:
+The following conventions should be respected:

-* Commands will be implemented as a single keyword containing no preceding or interceding dash or underscore tokens to distinguish them from flags.
+* Commands shall be implemented as a single keyword containing no preceding or interceding dash or underscore tokens to distinguish them from flags.
-* Flags will be distinguished by a single dash (abbreviated flag name) and a double dash (expanded flag name).
+* Flags shall be distinguished by a single dash (abbreviated flag name) and a double dash (expanded flag name).
 * Abbreviated flag names shall use the first letter of their expanded variant.
 Where this leads to conflicts alternative wording should be explored for the expanded names.
 * Abbreviated flag names shall be capitalized in order to further distinguish them from expanded flag names.
 * Abbreviated flag names may be omitted for lesser-used commands (e.g. `--keep-files`)

+### 5.1 Description

-#### Utility Commands will include:
+#### Utility Commands shall include:

 * `info`: Displays information about connected Luna devices.
 * `factory`: Restores the device to it's factory configuration state and applies any newly released firmware and gateware updates.
 * `reset`: Performs a device reset.
 * `shell`: Start up an interactive Python shell from which the Luna host-side Python Library can be called.

-#### User Commands will include:
+#### User Commands shall include:

 * TBD - basically any top-level (i.e. non-facedancer) Luna functionality we're currently calling from standalone scripts.

-#### Bitstream Commands will include:
+#### Bitstream Commands shall include:

 * `output`: Build and output a bitstream to the given file.
 * `erase`: Clears the relevant FPGA's flash before performing other options.
 * `upload`: Uploads the relevant design to the target hardware.
 Default if no options are provided.
 * `flash`: Flashes the relevant design to the target hardware's configuration flash.

-The following flags will be supported:
+The following flags shall be supported:

 * `--dry-run, -D`: When provided as the only option; builds the relevant bitstream without uploading or flashing it.
 * `--keep-files`: Keeps the local files in the default `build` folder.
 * `--fpga`: Overrides build configuration to build for a given FPGA.
 Useful if no FPGA is connected during build.
 * `--console`: Attempts to open a convenience 115200 8N1 UART console on the specified port immediately after uploading.

-#### SoC Commands will include
+#### SoC Commands shall include:

 * `upload`: Uploads the given SoC Firmware to the SoC.
 * `flash`: Flashes the given SoC Firmware to the target hardware's configuration flash.
 * `sdk`: Generates a developer SDK for programming the Luna SoC.

-The following flags will be supported:
+The following flags shall be supported:

 * `--format=svd`:
 * `--format=c-header`: A C header file for this design's SoC will be printed to the stdout.
 Other options ignored.
 * `--format=ld-script`: A linker script for design's SoC memory regions be printed to the stdout.
 Other options ignored.
 * `--format=rust-pac`: A Rust Peripheral Access Crate (PAC) for this design's SoC will be generated in the default `build/` directory.

-#### Global flags will include:
+#### Global flags shall include:

 * `--help`: Display Luna CLI help.
 * `--build-dir`: Override the default `build/` directory.